by Ed Glysson

 The benefits of using Puzzling Materials are:

-A larger puzzle template which provides larger spaces for notes.
+- A larger puzzle template that provides larger spaces for notes.

 List of Puzzling Materials: